UAW LOCAL 4811 BYLAWS

 Section 1.
 The Constitution and Bylaws Committee shall consist of one (1) member from each Campus who shall be elected by the members of their Campus for a term of one (1) year.

-Section 5.
-The proposed amendment shall be automatically added to the agenda of the Joint Council meeting following its initial proposal.
-Notice of that meeting must contain a notice of the particular Bylaw amendments that will be considered.
-At that meeting, the Constitution and Bylaws Committee report shall be read to the Joint Council for consideration.
+Section 9.
+The proposed amendment shall be automatically added to the agenda of the next regular Joint Council meeting following its initial proposal.
+Notice of that Joint Council meeting must contain a notice of the particular Local Union Bylaws amendments that will be considered.
+At that Joint Council meeting, the Constitution and Bylaws Committee report shall be read to the Joint Council for consideration.

-Section 6.
-Any changes to the amendment that were suggested by any member of the Constitution and Bylaws Committee may be approved by a two-thirds (2/3) vote of the Joint Council.
-No changes to the amendment except those suggested by the Constitution and Bylaws Committee shall be considered at this succeeding meeting.
-The final amendment shall be considered adopted after an approval by two-thirds (2/3) of those voting.
+Section 10.
+Any changes to the amendment that were suggested by any member of the Constitution and Bylaws Committee may be approved by a two-thirds (⅔) vote of the Joint Council.
+No changes to the amendment except those suggested by the Constitution and Bylaws Committee shall be considered at this succeeding regular Joint Council meeting.
+The final amendment, reflecting any approved changes, shall be considered adopted after an approval by two-thirds (⅔) of those voting.

 Article 23, Meeting Procedures

 Section 1.
-Per Article 42 of the International Constitution, questions of a parliamentary nature shall be decided by Robert’s Rules of Order.
+Per Article 42 of the Constitution of the International Union, UAW, questions of a parliamentary nature shall be decided by Robert’s Rules of Order.

 Section 2.
 The following Order of Business is suggested, but it may be altered: